2019 Roller Hockey Tournaments

 - Mercy Rule will be imposed after (8) goals for 16&U, 18&U and both Open Divisions

-- After a 7 goal lead the clock will run.
+- After a 7 goal lead in the 2nd half the clock will run.

 If a player receives three (3) penalties in one game (including misconducts) he / she will not be allowed to compete in the rest of the Game.
 If that same player receives three (3) penalties in another game he or she will be expelled from the tournament.